Drivers Licenses & IDs

 What type of license are you looking for?
 Unsure about your options?
 Click here to find out more: https://dps.mn.gov/divisions/dvs/real-id/Pages/license-id-options.aspx

 Have you pre-applied for your license?
 Please do so here before making an appointment: https://driverservices.dps.mn.gov/EServices/_/

 Are you ready to make an appointment?
-Select an appointment type below.
-(Please use Chrome or Safari for best possible experience.) *Appointments are able to be booked for the next 60 days only.
-If there are no available times we are booked out, please check back.
+Select the appointment box below.
+(Please use Chrome or Safari for best possible experience - Internet Explorer may not function properly.) *Appointments are able to be booked for the next 60 days only.
+If there are no available times we are booked out, please check back

 New or returning resident to Minnesota

 If you are a new or returning resident to Minnesota and have a valid license from another state, please be advised in order to obtain a Minnesota driver’s license you will need pass the knowledge (written) exam before you can apply for your license.
 We are not exam office and do not offer any testing at this location.
 Click on the link to find the nearest exam station

 A standard driver’s license or ID is acceptable for domestic air travel until October 1, 2021.